JEEVAN-SKN/JavaScript-Codes-V1/README.md

           - A beginner with atmost basic programming knowledge interested in learning Javascript

 ## Contribute:
-          - Feel free to add more of your own explantions, examples and additional concepts by creating a pull request.
+          - Feel free to add more of your own explanations, examples and additional concepts by creating a pull request.